Art by, Myeth [Robocoon]

 O-3 applies this same logic to notails as a hobby, considering that he is not the leader of the B-reeder class.
 O-3 makes lists of people he knows and sorts them into the groups and then finally sorts them into breeding pair.
 Nearly every notail that knows or is told about this wishes O-3 would stop, but O-3 isn’t.
 They’ll just have to deal with being called breeding stock.

 Many of these animals are O-3 has personally met and bonded with.
 O-3 feels closer to animals than he does any notail.
 Notails get the concept of survival of the fittest well, and yet they muddle it with politics and society.
 O-3 wants it to be straightforward.
 Big thing smashes big thing and big thing has babies with big thing to create bigger thing.
 Simple.
-O-3 talks about his issues about not understanding notails with animals who listen, but never really offer advice.
+O-3 talks about his issues about not understanding notails with animals who listen, but they never really offer advice.

 Someone at the M-atriarch class village felt their heart drop when they noticed that they were one child short after taking them all out to take some sunlight for an hour outside.
 They searched for the missing child through the night but found nothing.
 That child was O-3, a V-eterinarian class notail, only two years old.
 O-3 had stumbled away from the group and into the nearby bog where he came face to face with a fearsome predator of the area, a dragator.